 What’s more, many of the descriptions of the ship in Futility resemble the Titanic: they were both described as “unsinkable,” they both carried fewer lifeboats than they should have, and they both were of a similar size.

 On the lighter side of things, science fiction is often thought to be predictive.
 The many works of Jules Verne, Stanley Kubrick’s 2001: A Space Odyssey, and Gene Roddenberry’s Star Trek are simple examples of works that predicted technologies and scientific advances we now take for granted.

+Recently, I’ve been seeing references to one of Arthur C. Clarke’s science fiction novels called Childhood’s End.
 I won’t summarize it here (check elsewhere), but one of the story’s elements involves what the protagonist believes is a “racial memory.”
 You see, the story’s alien Overlords resemble what we’d call demons or the Devil.
 This makes the protagonist wonder if they hadn’t visited Earth once before in the very ancient past.

 Perhaps, he thought, a previous “traumatic encounter” with them gave humans an “instinct to fear” their appearance, and was the genesis for our stories of demonic creatures like the Devil.

 As it turns out, this was not the case.
 Instead, the Overlords explain that this innate fear was actually a premonition.
 This premonition manifested itself in our fear of demons, through our stories and mythologies.

 Is it possible that these apparent “predictions” are actually brief moments of prescience or premonitions that slip into our books, movies, and television shows?
 Our stories?
 Unintended psychic forecasts?